 I have some other things going on right now that are blog worthy like being 9 months pregnant.
 I just haven’t felt inspired to write too much about it.
 After all, the prenatal blog market is saturated.

 There are the super-mom bloggers who start nesting in week six.
-They are household CEO’s; familiar with cutting edge infant technology, up on where to find the latest and greatest in nursery décor, and generally knowledgeable about all things fetal.
+They are the household CEO’s; familiar with cutting edge infant technology, up on where to find the latest and greatest in nursery décor, and generally knowledgeable about all things fetal.

 There are the neophyte bloggers, irritated by the horror stories they have been inundated with.
 Little do they know that before long, they too shall mercilessly terrorize soon-to-be parents with their own tales of insidious contractions, tearing flesh, bleeding nipples and sleepless nights.